State authorization allows Texas A&M University to offer educational opportunities to students among other states and

 Texas was approved as a SARA state in 2015, and is administered by the Southern Regional Education Board (SREB.)
 "The State Authorization Reciprocity Agreement is a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance-education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state." -NC-SARA

-If you are planning to gain a degree that requires a professional licensure, we encourage students to reach out to the state and licensing agency in which the license will be held to ensure acceptance from our programs.
+If planning to gain a degree that requires a professional licensure or certification, we encourage students to reach out to the state and licensing agency in which the license will be held to ensure acceptance from our programs.

 Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)